davidjbradshaw/iframe-resizer/docs/parent_page/options.md

 When enabled changes to the Window size or the DOM will cause the iFrame to resize to the new content size.
 Disable if using size method with custom dimensions.

-<i>Note: When set to false the iFrame will still inititally size to the contained content, only additional resizing events are disabled.</i>
+<i>Note: When set to false the iFrame will still inititally size to the contained content, to disable this behavour set the `direction` option to `none` to disable all resizing.</i>

 ### bodyBackground